IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/VMwareTemplateOnboarding.md

 - vm_template_folder: **templates-user**
 - vm_template_id: leave as is

+- Save the environment on your collection and wait for the confirmation notification that the save was successful.
+- Save the collection and wait for the confirmation notification that the save was successful.

 # VMware template onboarding from Template-shared
 1. Send a VMware "template onboarding request"** to the TechZone Support Team